cssconf/blog-content/2016/2016-12-12_how-to-convince-your-boss-to-buy-you-a-conference-ticket-to-cssconf-eu/2016-12-12_how-to-convince-your-boss-to-buy-you-a-conference-ticket-to-cssconf-eu.md

 You write CSS all day.
 You are your team’s front end expert (or want to become one).
 You are responsible for maintaining your company’s brand consistency.
 Perfecting the UI of your app.
 Explorer of styles, wrangler of SVG, composer of components.

-You HAVE to attend CSSconf EU, and you know it – but how to get your boss to buy you that ticket?
+You HAVE to attend [CSSconf EU 2017](http://2017.cssconf.eu/), and you know it – but how to get your boss to buy you that ticket?

 ## Talk business.
 There’s an ROI in attending a conference.